preetisawant/cloud-foundry/getting-started.md

 The automated process that creates the environment deploys the infrastructure into a Kubernetes cluster and configures it to make it ready for use.
 The process takes 90 - 120 minutes.

-Once you successfully create the environment you will receive email notifications confirming the provisioning of the CFEE and supporting services, as well as emails notifying you of the status of the corresponding orders.
+Once you successfully create the environment you will receive multiple emails confirming the provisioning of the CFEE and supporting services, as well as emails notifying you of the status of the corresponding orders.

 **Note** that when you create a CFEE instance, there are three additional supporting service instances created in the same IBM Cloud account.
 Those supporting service instances are named after the CFEE instance name.
 Hence, creating a CFEE results in a total of four service instances created in the IBM Cloud account:
 * CFEE instance ("_cfeename_").